torvalds/linux/Documentation/gpu/nova/guidelines.rst

 Style
 -----

-All rules of the Rust for Linux project as documented in :doc:`../../rust/coding-guidelines` apply.
+All rules of the Rust for GNU/Linux project as documented in :doc:`../../rust/coding-guidelines` apply.

-For a submit checklist, please also see the `Rust for Linux Submit checklist addendum <https://rust-for-linux.com/contributing#submit-checklist-addendum>`_.
+For a submit checklist, please also see the `Rust for GNU/Linux Submit checklist addendum <https://rust-for-linux.com/contributing#submit-checklist-addendum>`_.

 Documentation